Old Lions: Pre-production

 Carlsberg became an official sponsor of The Football Association in 1995, following several years as a sponsor of individual clubs.
 In exchange for providing finance, Carlsberg were entitled to run a number of promotions and competitions tying in with the players.
 As part of the company's £25m annual advertising spend Carlsberg sought to put their stamp on the 2006 FIFA World Cup, the biggest football event of the year.
 However, the campaign had to be produced without using any FIFA trademarks or even mentioning the words "World Cup", as Carlsberg were not an official sponsor of the event.

-Saatchi & Saatchi, the advertising agency responsible for marketing Carlsberg in the UK, solicited ideas from their teams of creative directors and copywriters, eventually settling on a pitch written by Dave Henderson and Richard Denny, who had previously worked together on the successful Idle Thumbs campaign for Virgin Mobile.
+Saatchi & Saatchi, the advertising agency responsible for marketing Carlsberg in the UK, solicited ideas from their teams of creative directors and copywriters, eventually settling on a pitch written by creative directors Dave Henderson and Richard Denney, who had previously worked together on the successful Idle Thumbs campaign for Virgin Mobile.
 The campaign, titled Old Lions, was to primarily target men between the ages of 16 and 34 with a continuation of the successful "World According to Carlsberg" campaign with a piece around a dream team of former England national football players playing a match against a local pub team.

-Henderson and Denny put the team together, and were largely given free rein for their choices.
+Henderson and Denney put the team together, and were largely given free rein for their choices.
 However, given that the piece was to promote a brand of lager, it was felt that the use of players with a history of alcoholism, such as Tony Adams or Paul Gascoigne would be in poor taste.
 Once the list was assembled, the team began the long and arduous process of recruiting the players and finding a date before the World Cup on which none had prior commitments.
 According to Henderson: "[The team would] get 10 of them, but not the 11th, and then we'd get 11, and then one of them wouldn't be sure.
 We were talking people into doing it for about two or three months."
 The final selection for the team was: Peter Shilton (1), Des Walker (2), Terry Butcher (3), Jack Charlton (4), Stuart Pearce (5), Peter Reid (6), Bryan Robson (7), Alan Ball (8), Bobby Charlton (9), Peter Beardsley (10), and Chris Waddle (11), with Bobby Robson as coach.
 In all, the assembled team have 796 international caps between them.